Tips For The Golf Driver

 Hitting As Hard As You Can

 The thought behind this is to first get balanced and stay balanced; don’t move.
-Once you have learned to get balanced and stay balanced you will find you can swing faster and faster.
-Notice I didn’t say hit it harder.
+Once you have learned to get balanced and stay balanced you will find you can swing faster and faster, not harder.
+[MORE]

 Related To The Golf Driver